visit-dav/visit/src/doc/data_into_visit/AdvancedTopics.rst

 The **mix_mat** array contains the material numbers of the materials that occupy a zone.
 Material numbers correspond to the names of materials (e.g. 1 = Water) and should begin at 1 and increment from there.
 The range of material numbers used may contain gaps without causing any problems in VisIt_.
-However, if you create databases that have many domains that vary over time, you will want to make sure that each domain has the same list of materials at every time step.
+However, if you create databases that have many domains that vary over time, you will want to make sure that each domain has the same list of materials at every timestep.
 It is not necessary to use a material number in the **matlist** array or in the mixed material arrays in order to include it in a material object.
 Look at element 11 in the **mix_mat** array in :numref:`Figure %s <mixedmaterialexample>`.
 Element 11 contains material 1, element 12 contains material 2, and element 13 contains material 3.